theratioproject/theratioproject.github.io/source/_posts/Variadic-Parameters.md

 ---
 title: Variadic Parameters
+date: 2018-11-13 21:26:53
 ---

-A variadic parameter accept zero or more arguments of different type.
+A variadic parameter accepts zero or more arguments of different type.

 <!-- more -->